clamstew/tidbyt-community/apps/yearclock/temp/README.md

 ```

 **Note**: Use `-W` flag when iterating on visual changes to avoid lint/format failures that don't affect image output.

+### 🔍 High Resolution Images

+All showcase images are generated at **6x magnification** for crisp viewing on laptop/desktop screens:

+- **Default Tidbyt**: 64×32 pixels (tiny, pixelated on screens)
+- **Showcase Images**: 384×192 pixels (6x magnified, crisp and clear)

+To adjust magnification, edit the `MAGNIFY_FACTOR` variable in `test_harness.sh`.
+Higher values produce larger, crisper images but increase file sizes.

 ## File Naming Convention